rdinch/MathResourceStudio-Help/docs/exercise-sets/Numeration/place-value.md

 Have students identify the place value of a digit in a number using the Place Value exercise set.

 A set of numbers is generated.
-For each number, one digit is underlined.
-Students write out the value for the digit (i.e. 9<u>5</u>1 � 5 tens).
+For each number, one digit is underlined (bold in this documentation).
+Students write out the value for the digit (i.e. 9**5**1 = 5 tens).

 !!! tip
     The default place value names for this exercise set are in English, but you can use your local language to customize the list using the .